antonarhipov/sonic-byte/sonic-byte-tutorial/src/part1/influences.md

 # Our Influences

 Every piece of music builds on what came before.
-Here are the artists who shaped the sound of *Synthetic Apocalypse*, and what we learned from each.
+Here are the artists who shaped the sound of *Sonic Byte*, and what we learned from each.

 ## Irving Force